oslabs-beta/Codename-Hermes/README.md

 **`protocol`** -
 _Default: amqp_

 Mandatory option to specify what messaging protocol is used for the broker.
-For the Codename Hermes library, we have made the engineering the `AMQP 0-9-1 messaging protocol` because it is a mature and widely adopted messaging protocol that provides the necessary features and capabilities for building robust, scalable, and interoperable message broker systems.
+The Codename Hermes team, decided to utilize the `AMQP 0-9-1 messaging protocol` because it is a mature and widely adopted messaging protocol that provides the necessary features and capabilities for building robust, scalable, and interoperable message broker systems.

+Please refer to [AMQP 0-9-1](https://www.rabbitmq.com/tutorials/amqp-concepts.html#what-is-amqp) to learn more!

  <br>

 **`vhost`** -
 _Default: '/'_

-The default name for the virtual host.
-For convenience, an absent path segment (e.g., as in the URLs just given) is interpreted as the virtual host named /, which is present in RabbitMQ out of the box.
+The name for the virtual host.
+RabbitMQ out of the box uses a virtual host named '/'.
+Changing this option beyond the default is needed when trying to create logical groupings and/or isolated messaging environments within your RabbitMQ broker.

 <br>